zevbo/StateDimensionLogic/README.md

 let deps = Sd_lang.dependencies logic
 ```

-In `deps`, there are two bindigns: `Sds.v` is bound to 0, and `Sds.x` is bound to 2.
-This is because it needs the current velocity, and the value for `Sds.x` from state with index 2.
-Notably, each value in `deps` is the oldest version we may need.
+In `deps`, there are two bindings: `Sds.v` is bound to 0, and `Sds.x`
+is bound to 2.
+This is because it needs the current velocity, and the
+value for `Sds.x` from state with index 2.
+Notably, each value in
+`deps` is the oldest version we may need.

 #### Sd node, Sd_node.t